Skip to main content

 Peptide Therapy and Nutrient Partitioning

-Growth hormone secretagogue peptides, such as Sermorelin, Ipamorelin, and Tesamorelin, work by stimulating the pituitary gland to release its own (GH).
+Growth hormone secretagogue peptides, such as Sermorelin, Ipamorelin, and Tesamorelin, work by stimulating the pituitary gland to release its own growth hormone (GH).
 The anabolic and lipolytic effects of GH are metabolically demanding.
 The body’s ability to respond to this stimulated GH release is dependent on nutrient availability and partitioning.

 For these peptides to effectively promote muscle synthesis and fat loss, the dietary environment must be supportive.
 This includes: